AltropInc/alt/doc/script/Scopes.md

 ## Block Scope

 A block is a compound statement, beginning at opening of the block by ‘{‘ and ending at the end of the block by ‘}’.
 A name declared in a block is local to that block and can be used only in this block or blocks enclosed (nested blocks).
 It can be used only after the point of the name declaration.

 The block scope starts when the program execution enters into the block, and will end of its life when the program execution exits from the block.
-For instance
+For instance,

 ```altscript
 {                              // A block scope starts.